 Emissions by civilian aviation form other airports are calculated similarly to the method described above, now taking into account the number of flights per regional airport.
-The aircraft types were derived from their ICAO-codes and allocated to the most appropriate type present in the EMASA model.
+The aircraft types were derived from their ICAO codes and assigned to the most appropriate type present in the EMASA model.
 If no aircraft types are available for a certain year, the movements were indexed with the total number of flight movements as published by Statistics Netherlands.
-Furthermore, emissions in the period 1995-1999 are calculated by indexing the 1994 emissions with the flights per airport in this period.
+Furthermore, emissions in the 1995-1999 period are calculated by indexing the 1994 emissions with the flights per airport in this period.